Brahim El Mazned: National and international promotion of creative industries

 With more than twenty-five years of experience in the Moroccan cultural world, El Mazned has become notable for the promotion of World Music as well as for the organization of major artistic and cultural events on an international level.
 He has served as a jury member for cultural events in Africa, Europe, Central Asia, Southeast Asia and South America.
 Further, he has hosted conferences, meetings, artistic residencies and cultural projects in more than 50 countries around the world.

 In 2009, El Mazned was invited to manage the cultural preselection for the North Africa and Middle East region for the 6th Francophonie Games in Beirut, Lebanon.
 In the same capacity, he also worked for the 2013 edition of the games in Nice, France, and for the 2017 edition in Abidjan, Ivory Coast.

 Member of the UE/UNESCO expert facility from 2019 to 2022, an international group of recognized experts with experience in designing and implementing policies to support cultural and creative activities, he has worked as consultant for UNESCO in the fields of cultural policy and creative industries.

-Activities
+In May 2026, El Mazned was named as the Deputy and Artistic Director of the Royal Theatre of Rabat.